Adiposis dolorosa

 10. Gregg, E. W., Cadwell, B. L., Cheng, Y. J., Cowie, C. C., Williams, D. E., Geiss, L., Engelgau, M. M., and Vinicor, F. (2004) Trends in the prevalence and ratio of diagnosed to undiagnosed diabetes according to obesity levels in the U.S. Diabetes Care.
 27, 2806-2812.

-Adiposis dolorosa is a syndrome of painful growths in subcutaneous fat.
+Dercum's disease is a syndrome of painful growths in subcutaneous fat.
 The fatty growths can occur anywhere in subcutaneous fat from scalp to plantar surface of the foot, are unencapsulated, soft, sometimes occurring as small nodules, and other times are difficult to remove in entirety because of their expansive growth(2).
-The onset of AD can be rapid or insidious and progressive beginning most often in the third decade(2) with fatigue(3, 4) and pain unresponsive to analgesics(5).
-Obesity is common in AD with some describing rapid weight gain(6).
-Some cases of AD are familial(5, 7, 8).
-Pain in AD is difficult to treat(5) and although surgical resection or liposuction improves pain, growths recur in 50%(2).
-The etiology of AD is unknown, although metabolic or autoimmune components have been proposed(2, 5).
+The onset of DD can be rapid or insidious and progressive beginning most often in the third decade(2) with fatigue(3, 4) and pain unresponsive to analgesics(5).
+Obesity is common in DD with some describing rapid weight gain(6).
+Some cases of DD are familial(5, 7, 8).
+Pain in DD is difficult to treat(5) and although surgical resection or liposuction improves pain, growths recur in 50%(2).
+The etiology of DD is unknown, although metabolic or autoimmune components have been proposed(2, 5).

 References